 Single-photon emission CT (SPECT):

 SPECT uses a gamma camera that rotates around the patient.
 The resultant series of images are reconstructed by computer into 2-dimensional tomographic slices in a similar manner to that done in conventional CT.
-The 2-dimensional images can be used for tomographic reconstruction to yield a 3-dimensional image.
+The 2-dimensional images can be used for tomographic reconstruction to yield 3-dimensional images.

 The area that can be imaged accurately is limited because only signals near the gamma camera's face can be accurately localized.
 Image detail may also be limited.